Using motor vehicles to get to work or travel around is a very convenient option for many people and one we often take for granted.

 A hybrid car uses two different power sources to move the vehicle, most commonly a petrol engine and one or more electric motors.

 Hybrid vehicles are very fuel-efficient in cities and towns.
-They produce less greenhouse gas emissions and air pollution and use less fuel than nearly all other cars.
+They produce less greenhouse gas emissions and use less fuel than nearly all other cars.
 Hybrids are also fuel efficient for rural driving—however, some non-hybrid fuel-efficient cars can also achieve similar or better levels of fuel economy.
-Hybrids don’t need to be 'plugged in' to a power source as the batteries are recharged from the energy produced by the vehicle.
+Most hybrids don't need to be 'plugged in' to a power source as the batteries are recharged from the energy produced by the vehicle.

 Hybrid cars can be very quiet when running only on the electric motor.

 Electric vehicles offer great potential as a low-emission form of transport.
 Electric vehicles use a battery-powered electric motor to move the vehicle and are recharged from mains electricity.